tleguern/ansible-role-keepalived/README.md

 * `notification_email_from`: the from: address ;
 * `smtp_server`: remote SMTP server to use ;
 * `no_email_faults`: do not send email, value should be true or false ;
-* `default_interface`: set the default interface, the default value is eth0.
+* `default_interface`: set the default interface, the default value is eth0 ;
+* `script_user`: specify the user used to run scripts, the default is keepalived_script ;
+* `enable_script_security`: prevent keepalived from running insecure scripts, the default value is True.

 ### keepalived_vrrp_scripts